Tenney95/ComfyUI-NodeAligner/README.md

-# NodeAligner
+# ComfyUI-NodeAligner

-NodeAligner is a powerful plugin for aligning, distributing, and resizing nodes in your canvas.
-It's designed to simplify layout adjustments in visual node editors or custom UI components.
+ComfyUI-NodeAligner is a lightweight ComfyUI layout plugin that includes features such as node alignment, distribution, and resizing.
+This plugin is designed to simplify layout adjustments in visual node editors or custom UI components, making node arrangement more convenient and efficient.

 ## Features
 - Align nodes to left, right, top, bottom